HayyatHussain/Ochi-Design/README.md

-# Strictly for "Educational" purposes
+# Strictly cloned for "Educational" purposes